AOSC-Dev/rust-apt/README.md

-# RUST-APT
+# oma-apt

-`rust-apt` provides bindings to `libapt-pkg`.
+`oma-apt` provides bindings to `libapt-pkg`.

-Currently `rust-apt` has most functionality available such as basic querying of package information, Installing and removing packages, updating the package lists and upgrading the system.
+Currently `oma-apt` has most functionality available such as basic querying of package information, Installing and removing packages, updating the package lists and upgrading the system.

 If you find something missing, please make an Issue to request the feature.